gaetansels/windows-server-nerdnest-lab-1/documentation.md

 ## DNS

 Up next, we will implement basic company policy, which is to use a DNS server to block damaging content and unwelcome websites.
-For this puprose we will be using family shield.
+For this purpose we will be using family shield.

 First, we find the addresses to use the DNS of Family Shield.